steveredden/homebridge-kasa-lightstrip/README.md

 ![kasa --help output](img/validatePython-kasa.png)

 You should see something similar the above output.
-If you do not, and you see something like `-bash: kasa: command not found`, you will need to install it (as seen above), or find a way to get it into your environment.
+If you do not, and you see something like `-bash: kasa: command not found`, you will need to install it (instructions above), or find a way to get it into your environment.
 Review the [python-kasa](https://github.com/python-kasa/python-kasa#readme) repository for any additional instructions.

 ## Installation Instructions